-Independent auditor Azets Audit Services

-Greytown House 221-227 High Street

-Orpington Kent BR6 0NZ United Kingdom

-Bankers Lloyds Bank

-39 Threadneedle Street

-London EC2R 8AU United Kingdom

-Solicitors Legal Services Royal Borough of Greenwich

-The Woolwich Centre - 4th Floor

-35 Wellington Street

-Woolwich London SE18 6HQ United Kingdom
+Independent auditor Azets Audit Services Greytown House 221-227 High Street Orpington Kent BR6 0NZ United Kingdom Bankers Lloyds Bank 39 Threadneedle Street London EC2R 8AU United Kingdom Solicitors Legal Services Royal Borough of Greenwich The Woolwich Centre - 4th Floor 35 Wellington Street Woolwich London SE18 6HQ United Kingdom

-DIRECTORS' REPORT
+DIRECTORS' REPORT FOR THE YEAR ENDED 31 AUGUST 2022

-The Directors present their annual report together with the accounts and auditor's report of the charitable company for the year 1 September 2020 to 31 August 2021.
+The Directors present their annual report together with the accounts and auditor's report of the charitable company for the year 1 September 2021 to 31 August 2022.
 The annual report serves the purposes of both a trustees' report, and a directors' report under company law.

-The Trust operates six primary schools for children aged 4 -11 and one special school for children aged 2 - 16.
-The schools are situated in the area of Greenwich.
-Please see below for pupil capacity:
+The Trust operates ten primary schools for children aged 4 -11 and one special school for children aged 2 - 16.
+The schools are situated in the area of Greenwich, Braintree & Clacton.
+Please see below for pupil capacity and roll, which has been taken from the school census at 6th October 2022: Alderwood (1FE): Capacity of School: 210 Number on Roll: 199

-Alderwood (1FE): Capacity of School: 210 Number on Roll: 181
+Cann Hall (2FE) Capacity of School: 420 Number on Roll: 417

-Deansfield (2FE): Capacity of School: 420 Number on Roll: 417
+Deansfield (2FE): Capacity of School: 420 Number on Roll: 414 Number on roll of onsite Nursery: 35

-Halstow (2FE):
+Halstow (2FE): Capacity of School: 420 Number on Roll: 406